bgibson72/yahr-quickshell/README.md

 ```

 ### 3. Configure Hyprland Autostart

+**Note:** If you used the automated installer (`./install.sh`), quickshell is already configured to autostart.
+Skip this section.

-Add quickshell to your Hyprland configuration:
+For manual installations, add quickshell to your Hyprland configuration:
 ```bash
 # Add quickshell to autostart
 echo 'exec-once = quickshell' >> ~/.config/hypr/hyprland.conf